znuny/Znuny-DashboardWidgetSearchProfile/doc/en/feature.md

 # Functionality

-This package adds a dashboard widget to OTRS that displays the search results of each agent's saved search profiles.
+This package adds a dashboard widget to Znuny that displays the search results of each agent's saved search profiles.
 Agents can switch between the individual profiles with a single click.

 ![Search widget](doc/en/images/widget_en.png)